pandas-dev/pandas/doc/source/development/contributing.rst

 #.
 Click on the ``Compare & pull request`` button
 #.
 You can then click on ``Commits`` and ``Files Changed`` to make sure everything looks
    okay one last time
 #.
-Write a descriptive title that inlcudes prefixes. pandas uses a convention for title
+Write a descriptive title that includes prefixes. pandas uses a convention for title
    prefixes.
 Here are some common ones along with general guidelines for when to use them:

     * ENH: Enhancement, new functionality